-3. Fixed TCP Window is checked by default, enabling SSH connection to work under Windows Vista OS's.
+3. Fixed TCP Window is checked by default, enabling SSH connection to work under the Windows Vista® operating system.

 Note: Some Operating Systems may require TCP window scaling for successful SSH connections, in which case, the 'Fixed TCP Window' option needs to be disabled.